r3sx1337/HTThief/README.md

 # HTThief

-This tool was developed with the intention of serving as a (simple but effective) way to transfer files protected by DLP, E/XDR and etc (exfiltration) in a stealthy way.
-Convert any type of file (eg executables, Office, Zip, images) into URLs and send them via simple GET.
+HTThief was developed by me and it's not just another tool - it improves a unexplored data exfiltration technique, with the intention of serving as a (simple but effective) way to transfer files protected by DLP, E/XDR and etc (exfiltration) in a stealthy way.
+Convert any type of file (eg executables, Office, Zip, images) into URLs and send them via simple HTTP GET.

 # Author